Franklin Street Works

 Franklin Street Works was a contemporary art exhibition space and café located in Stamford, Connecticut.
-They sponsor 3 to 4 themed exhibitions a year.
-Connecticut Magazine described the space as containing “thought provoking... politically motivated” art.
+They sponsored three to four themed exhibitions a year.
+Connecticut Magazine described the space as containing "thought provoking... politically motivated" art.

 History

 It is Stamford's first nonprofit modern art gallery and is located in a renovated brick townhouses originally built in the 1880s.
 It exhibits works by emerging artists and strives to be a cultural laboratory where artists and community members can collaborate and interact.
 Works also include performances of experimental music and performance art projects.
 In 2012 it received a grant from the Andy Warhol Foundation for the Visual Arts According to the Stamford Daily Voice: "Franklin Street Works provides the region with critically acclaimed contemporary art exhibitions and programming, garnering positive reviews in international publications such as ArtForum online, Art Papers and Hyperallergic."
 It organizes approximately three original contemporary art exhibitions each year.

 Franklin Street Works was founded in 2011 by attorney Kathryn Emmett.
 It closed in 2020 due to financial pressures related to the COVID-19 pandemic of 2020.